 Happy New Year!
-Gut Yontef!Welcome to the High Holidays with Boston Workers Circle.
+Gut Yontef!
+Anyada buena!Welcome to the High Holidays with Boston Workers Circle.

-The Boston Workers Circle Center for Jewish Culture and Social Justice is a multigenerational community where Jewish identity is rooted in cultural heritage and the pursuit of a better world.
+The Boston Workers Circle Center for Jewish Culture and Social Justice is a multigenerational, multiracial, and multicultural community where Jewish identity is rooted in cultural heritage and the pursuit of a better world.

 We welcome your suggestions and comments on this event.
 Please see the request for feedback on the last page of this program.